Tschaul/iridanus-server/README.md

 # Iridanus-server
 Server for Iridanus

-# Remaining Todos for MVP scope

-- scrapping industry to metal
+# Bugs

+- notification mail when game goes from PROPOSED to STARTED

 # Further Improvements

 - help: context based links into docs
+- chose color in game lobby

 # Some Ideas

+- scrapping industry to metal

 ## Battle tactics